 If you are a futures trader in Canada, you may have run into a few problems finding a good futures trading brokerage in Canada.
 The reality is the options are far more limited than our friends to the south.

 I’ll say up front this information is just what I’m aware of as options currently.
 In the future there may be other brokers, or I’m just not aware of an option.
-As well nothing in this post is an endorsement or recommendation for any specific brokerage.
-I have no affiliation with any of them.

 Lastly, futures trading is risky.
 You can read my full disclosure here.